tjvantoll/www.tjvantoll.com/source/_posts/2012-07-26-dom-element-references-as-global-variables.markdown

 }());
 ```

-...will produce a syntax error that `foo` is not defined.
+...will produce a ReferenceError that `foo` is not defined.
 This is great, but it will not stop you from accessing named properties on the `window` object.

 ``` html
 <div id="foo"></div>